grammyjs/website/site/docs/guide/files.md

 3. Via uploading your own file.

 In all cases, the methods you need to call are named the same.
-Depending on which of the three ways you pick to send your file, the paramters to these functions will vary.
+Depending on which of the three ways you pick to send your file, the parameters to these functions will vary.
 For example, to send a photo, you can use `ctx.replyWithPhoto` (or `sendPhoto` if you use `ctx.api` or `bot.api`).

 You can send other types of files by simply renaming the method and changing the type of the data you pass to it.